Two women sitting at a table signing papers.

 A black and white photo of a man in front of a city.

-Kiran JOBANPUTRA Programme - Health
+Kiran JOBANPUTRA Health Team Lead

 Kiran Jobanputra leads the development of the health sector strategy of the initiative.
 He is a medical doctor specialising in family practice and public health, currently working as a family physician for the UK National Health Service.
 He previously worked for 14 years in humanitarian medical programmes with Médecins Sans Frontières (MSF), and subsequently as deputy medical director and head of the Manson Unit, a Research and Development team within MSF.
 In this capacity he developed the environmental health and climate crisis adaptation strategy for MSF’s Amsterdam operational centre and supported several environmental health programmes including a lead poisoning intervention in Nigeria and an occupational health programme in Bangladesh.
 Kiran holds a Bachelor of Medicine and Surgery from the University of Edinburgh and a Master of Public Health from the London School of Hygiene and Tropical Medicine.
 He joined the Accelerator to bring together his interests in health equity, improving access to care in fragile and conflict affected settings, and strengthening resilience and environmental sustainability of health services.